Economic Research Service, USDA.

 Notice and request for comments.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), this notice announces the intention of the Foreign Agricultural Service to request approval for a new information collection for General Administrative Policy for Cost-Reimbursable Agreements.
+Chapter 35), this notice announces the Economic Research Service's intention to request approval for a new information collection for the study of “Census of Users of the National Plant Germplasm System.”
+This is a new collection to provide information on usage and expectations of future use among requestors of genetic resources from USDA's National Plant Germplasm System.

 Start Supplemental Information